Georgia at the 2026 Winter Olympics

-Georgia will compete at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026.
+Georgia competed at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026.

+The Georgian team consisted of eight athletes (four per gender) competing in two sports: alpine skiing and figure skating.
+Figure skaters Luka Berulava and Diana Davis were the country's flagbearer during the opening ceremony.
+Meanwhile, Luka Berulava and Nino Tsiklauri were the country's flagbearer during the closing ceremony.

+On 16 February, Luka Berulava and Anastasiia Metelkina won the silver medal in the figure skating pairs event, marking the country's first ever Winter Olympic medal.

 Competitors

 The following is the list of number of competitors participating at the Games per sport/discipline.